chalvern/go2map/README.md

 Usage of Yaml in Golang project is boring, as STRUCT must be better defined first to mapping the Yaml content. **However, Yaml content always contains many enties which makes STRUCT defination very difficult.**

-Go2Map's target is to make usage of Yaml easier by **avoid defining complex structs while conveniently reading values in Yaml**.
+Go2Map's target is to make usage of Yaml easier by **avoiding the definition of complex structs, it is also convenient to read values in yaml**.

 ```yaml
 a: Easy!